unitymakesus/eghlaw/wp-content/plugins/genesis-dambuster/readme.txt

 == Changelog ==

-* 1.5.5 - Fixes to Divine and Pretty Chic when using the theme header
+* 1.11.0 - Added Revolution Pro and Smart Passive Income Pro
-* 1.5.4 - Improvements to handling of Altitude Pro, Agency Pro and Interior Pro
+* 1.10.2 - Fix bug in home page setting
-* 1.5.3 - Reinstate removal of bottom margin - required for Aspire Pro
+* 1.10.1 - Fix bug in clearing flags on page settings
-* 1.5.2 - Fix bug in saving post settings
+* 1.10 - Updated for Academy Pro, Breakthrough Pro and Wellness Pro
-* 1.5.1 - Suppress top margin when a fixed header is removed - affects fixed header themes such as Digital Pro, No Sidebar, Agency pro, etc
+* 1.9 - Updated for latest News Pro and Essence Pro
-* 1.5 - Added support for Aspire Pro, Digital Pro, Genesis Sample, Interior Pro, No Sidebar Pro, Showcase Pro and Workstation Pro.
-Fixed bug in AltitudePro
+* 1.8 - Updated to show Dambuster post meta box in Gutenberg Editor
-* 1.4 - Removes Dynamik EZ Feature and Fat Footer Widget Areas
+* 1.7 - Added option to have dambuster enabled on all pages and posts by default and added support for more themes
-* For full change history see http://www.genesisdambuster.com/changelog/
+* For full change history see https://www.genesisdambuster.com/changelog/

 == Upgrade Notice ==

-= 1.5.5 - Optional - Fixes to Divine and Pretty Chic when using the theme header
+= 1.11.0 - Optional - Added Revolution Pro and Smart Passive Income Pro

 == How to Use The Plugin ==